17 Conditional probability and learning

 \[ \begin{aligned} \mathrm{P}(U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}) &= \sum_{u_1}\sum_{u_2} \mathrm{P}(U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}u_1 \mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}u_2 \mathbin{\mkern-0.5mu,\mkern-0.5mu}U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}) \\[1ex] &= 0.114 + 0.036 + 0.036 + 0.014 \\[1ex] &= \boldsymbol{20.0\%} \end{aligned} \]

-Therefore the agent, right now, has a \(20\%\) degree of belief that the third patient from now will require urgent care.
+Therefore the agent, with its current knowledge, has a \(20\%\) degree of belief that the third patient will require urgent care.

-Now fast-forward in time, after two patients have arrived and been taken good care of.
-Suppose that both were non-urgent cases, and the agent knows this.
-The agent needs to forecast whether the next (third) patient will require urgent care.
+Now fast-forward in time, after two patients have arrived and have been taken good care of; or maybe they haven’t arrived yet, but their urgency conditions have been ascertained and communicated to the agent.
+Suppose that both patients were or are non-urgent cases.
+The agent now knows this fact.
+The agent needs to forecast whether the third patient will require urgent care.

 \[ U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;} \]